 What does this software provides that you previously did not have?

-We will post the second part soon, in which we discuss risk management, setbacks and lessons, truths and lies in cybersecurity, and user behaviors.
+Check out the second part of this interview, in which we discuss risk management, setbacks and lessons, truths and lies in cybersecurity, and user behaviors.

 Interested in our approach?
 We offer ethical hacking in combination with automatic scans.
 Take a look at our Continuous Hacking service.